Endermanch/XPKeygen/README.md

 # XPKeygen
 A Windows XP / Windows Server 2003 VLK key generator.
-This tool allows you to generate _valid Windows XP keys_ based on the _raw product key_, which can be random.
+This tool allows you to generate _valid Windows XP keys_ based on the _Raw Product Key_, which can be random.
-The **Raw Product Key (RPK)** is supplied in a form of 9 digits `XXX-YYYYYY` and is only necessary to generate a Windows XP Key.
+The **Raw Product Key (RPK)** is supplied in form of 9 digits `XXX-YYYYYY` and is only necessary to generate a Windows XP Key.

 ![image](https://user-images.githubusercontent.com/44542704/231724854-4517f3a1-2330-4e70-83ae-6c52fa1b4745.png)